 Among small rural, rural and non-rural districts, non-rural districts had the lowest percentage of positions filled through a shortage mechanism for teachers and SSPs.
-Generally, BOCES and and small rural districts reported the most usage of shortage mechanisms, and 'other' LEAs reported the highest rate of unfilled SSP positions.
+Generally, small rural districts reported the most usage of shortage mechanisms, followed by rural districts, while institutions identified as "Other" held the highest number of unfilled positions for SSPs.

-Percentage of Positions Filled Through a Shortage Mechanism by Rural Designation
+Percentage of Positions Filled by a Shortage Mechanism by Rural Designation